Stage Fright (1950 film): Production

 Dietrich's costumes were designed by Christian Dior, and the production featured a Cole Porter song, "The Laziest Gal in Town", performed by Dietrich in a sultry fashion.
 Dietrich also begins a performance of Edith Piaf's "La Vie en rose" twice, the first being heard before a scene change and later her character is unable to finish it after being startled by a Boy Scout bringing a blood-stained doll to her.
 Dietrich was allowed an unprecedented control of her shots by Hitchcock during the filming.
 When asked during the filming about working with the famously controlling, and technically adept Dietrich, Hitchcock replied, "Everything is fine.
 Miss Dietrich has arranged the whole thing.
 She has told them exactly where to place the lights and how to photograph her."
 He later said of Dietrich, "Marlene was a professional star.
 She was also a professional cameraman, art director, editor, costume designer, hairdresser, makeup woman, composer, producer and director."

 Stage Fright garnered some adverse publicity upon its initial release due to the "lying flashback" seen near the beginning of the film.
 However, some film critics, including those of Cahiers du cinéma, see the flashback as simply being an illustration of one person's version of the events: the events as recounted by the character whose voice-over we hear, which was presumably Hitchcock's intention.
-Hitchcock realized that the scene might be misinterpreted after seeing the film edited together, but it was too late to change; he would later maintain that it was one of his greatest mistakes.
+Hitchcock realised that the scene might be misinterpreted after seeing the film edited together, but it was too late to change; he would later maintain that it was one of his greatest mistakes.
 Alternatively, modern filmmaker and Hitchcock devotee Richard Franklin described it as "almost cutting edge mystery filmmaking".

-The film has a few extra-long takes, reminiscent of those that Hitchcock used in Rope (1948) and Under Capricorn (1949), both films produced by Hitchcock for Transatlantic Pictures in partnership with Sidney Bernstein and released by Warner Brothers.
+The film has a few extra-long takes, reminiscent of those that Hitchcock used in Rope (1948) and Under Capricorn (1949), both films produced by Hitchcock for Transatlantic Pictures in partnership with Sidney Bernstein and released by Warner Bros.
+Pictures.
 Stage Fright was originally intended to be a Transatlantic release, but became a Warners release instead.

 According to the biography of Dietrich by her daughter Maria Riva, Dietrich was not particularly fond of Jane Wyman, perhaps because they were such opposites.

 Howard Maxford, author of The A–Z of Hitchcock: The Ultimate Reference Guide, notes that some aspects of the Edith Thompson and Frederick Bywaters case have similarities to the plot of Stage Fright.